matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

 ```

 - Sending JSON data to Spring REST Controller.
-- For controller to process JSON data, need to set a HTTP request header - `Content-type: application/json`.
+- For a controller to process JSON data, need to set a HTTP request header:
+    - `Content-type: application/json`.
 - Configure REST client to send the correct HTTP request header (using Postman for instance).

 ### Update PUT